Facebook

 A lot of people think sleep apnea and snoring are two sides of the same coin.
 This is a common misunderstanding.
 Snoring is simply a sound that’s caused by the vibration of the tissue that occurs as a patient breathes during sleep.
 Although heavy snoring is a major symptom of sleep apnea, one doesn’t necessarily lead to the other.

-Whether your heavy snoring is a sign of sleep apnea or not, Dr. Birth will make sure you get the correct diagnosis and appropriate treatment.
+While heavy snoring isn’t always a sign of sleep apnea it can still negatively affect your quality of life.
+Heavy snoring can disrupt the sleep of your bedpartners or other members of your household, forcing them to endure sleep deprivation and increasing the chances of separation and divorce.
+Whether your heavy snoring is a sign of sleep apnea or not, sleep dentist Dr. Birth will make sure you get the correct diagnosis and appropriate treatment.

 Learn More